-- For the consume-release model, the memory order is chosen as follows: - a write operation uses release order (std::memory_order_release) - a read operation uses the consume order (std::memory_order_consume) - The consume-release model is identical to the acquire-release model with one important difference, namely the type of synchronization relationship established. - A write-release operation W is dependency ordered before a read-consume operation that reads the value stored by W. - In other words, the consume-release model establishes a dependency-ordered-before relationship, whereas the acquire-release model establishes a synchronizes-with relationship. - In this sense, the consume-release model is weaker than the acquire-release model (i.e., less data is synchronized).
+- For the consume-release model, the memory order is chosen as follows: - a write operation uses release order (std::memory_order_release) - a read operation uses the consume order (std::memory_order_consume) - The consume-release model is identical to the acquire-release model with one important difference, namely the type of synchronization relationship established. - A write-release operation W is dependency ordered before a read-consume operation (in a different thread) that reads the value stored by W (or any side effect in the release sequence headed by W). - In other words, the consume-release model establishes a dependency-ordered-before relationship, whereas the acquire-release model establishes a synchronizes-with relationship. - In this sense, the consume-release model is weaker than the acquire-release model (i.e., less data is synchronized).